SurajDixit/KerberosConfigMgrIIS/README.md

 Many of us find troubleshooting Kerberos quite a tedious task since it involves multiple levels of troubleshooting.
-Today, inorder to configure kerberos we need to go through the set of steps which is really time consuming and of high complexity.
+Today, inorder to configure kerberos on IIS server we need to go through the set of steps which is really time consuming and of high complexity.

 <b>Why is Kerberos painful at times?</b>